magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/layout-practice.md

 <br>
 <u>Step 3: Add a block to the base layout</u>

-OrcangeCo needs to create a new block, for example, `header.links`, in the `header.panel` container to move the links there.
+OrangeCo needs to create a new block, say, `header.links`, in the `header.panel` container to move the links there.
 As the links can be added to this list by different modules, it is better to add this block to the `default.xml` page configuration of the Theme module.

 So the following extending layout is added in the Orange theme:

-***app/design/frontend/OrangeCo/orange/Magento_Theme/layout/default.xml***
+**app/design/frontend/OrangeCo/orange/Magento_Theme/layout/default.xml**
 <pre>
 &lt;page&nbsp;xmlns:xsi=&quot;http://www.w3.org/2001/XMLSchema-instance&quot;&nbsp;xsi:noNamespaceSchemaLocation=&quot;../../../../../../../lib/internal/Magento/Framework/View/Layout/etc/page_configuration.xsd&quot;&gt;
 &nbsp;&nbsp;&nbsp;&nbsp;&lt;body&gt;